rfonod/geo-trax/README.md

 - **Version =1.0.0**
   - Tools for comparing extracted trajectories with on-board sensor data.
-  - Release auxiliary tools for data wrangling, analysis, and (re-)training the detection model.
+  - Release all auxiliary tools for data wrangling, analysis, and (re-)training the detection model.
   - Basic documentation and examples covering all core functionalities.
+  - Sample data for testing and demonstration purposes.

 - **Version >1.0.0**
   - Pre-processing tools for raw video input.